Routine use cases

 Orena routine generator; Orena 5-minute routine guide

-The reader wants practical context about "What to do when lunchtime resets changes your routine plan" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Routine adjustment: lunchtime resets" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step